Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 The Carrot Trick Every Dog Mom Needs to Know Before Baking

-Most people grate raw carrots straight into their dough.
-Big mistake.
-Raw carrot holds a ton of moisture, and that moisture releases during baking.
-Your treats end up soft and gummy inside, which shortens their shelf life to like… three days max.
+Most people grate raw carrots into their dough, but that’s a big mistake.
+Carrots contain a ton of moisture and as it releases during baking it will leave you with a soft and gummy interior which will cut down their shelf life to about three days.

-And if you want to expand beyond carrots, these homemade soft dog treats with simple whole-food ingredients use the same moisture-control principle beautifully.
+And if you want to take this a step further, these homemade soft dog treats with simple whole-food ingredients use the same moisture-control principle.

 Your golden will thank you.